 Manhandled with ease, like a wayward child, half-choked and with a blade pressed close to the skin of his throat to discourage any objections, Gideon was bundled back up to his room and locked in.
 There the impotent anger burst from him, as he pounded on the sturdy wood of the door with anything that came to hand and with his fists themselves in the end until they were bruised and bloody.
 He roared curses through the soulless, unheeding wood and stone.
 Eventually, frustration and fatigue took their toll and he slumped to rest – for just a moment – on the pallet bed.

-She sounded genuinely puzzled and Gideon realised, dully, she had not even known he had been there, that he had tried to rescue her.
+The girl sounded genuinely puzzled and Gideon realised, dully she had not even known he had been there, that he had tried to rescue her.

 “Your screams woke me,” he said, by way of explanation.

 A slight touch of colour pinked her face.

 “I am sorry,” she said, looking down, embarrassed.
 She walked to the door, keeping her face from him.“It happens.
 You should pay it no regard.”